MK2112/encrypted-sync/README.md

    ```

    Notes:
-   - Use `onedrive.path` to specify the full path
+   - Use `sync_folder.path` to specify the full path to your cloud sync folder (e.g. Dropbox, Google Drive, OneDrive, Syncthing, etc.)
    - Set `pgp.key_name` to the name you used when creating your PGP key
    - Leave `pgp.passphrase` empty to be prompted each time, or set it for automatic operation (less secure)